February 2026 News

 Corktown Common Prairie is 12 acres of land that lies between Corktown Common and the Don River.
 It was originally planted with native plants to protect its function as a flood protection landform.
 This space is now overcome with invasive species, which seed throughout surrounding neighbourhoods and beyond.

 We believe this is a great opportunity to transform the area into a powerhouse for environmental education.
-We are working to persuade the City to help create an outdoor living museum destination, and habitat for species at risk.
+Aamoo means “bee” in Ojibwe; it can symbolize community, hard work, honesty, happiness, and cooperation.
+In that spirit we are working to persuade the City to help create an outdoor living museum destination, and habitat for species at risk.

 We are engaged in talks with various City officials, including our own Councillor Chris Moise, to try to find the political will and funding to bring this about.